PostgREST/postgrest/nix/README.md

 ## Testing

-In nix-shell, you'll find utility scripts that make it very easy to run the Haskell test suite, including setting up all required dependencies and temporary test databases:
+In nix-shell, you'll find utility scripts that make it very easy to run our test suite, including setting up all required dependencies and temporary test databases:

 ```bash